Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

 - Managing the application group

-    Applications in a same group act as if they are in 1 stack.
-For example, if application A wants to send an email using email application B, the application A can launch the email application B, making the email application B a sub application in the same group as the application A. When both applications are running, and the user presses the home button, both applications are hidden.
+    Applications in the same group act as if they are in 1 stack.
+For example, if application A wants to send an email using email application B, application A can launch email application B, making email application B a sub application in the same group as application A. When both applications are running, and the user presses the home button, both applications are hidden.
 When the user later resumes the caller application (application A), the email application B is shown on top of the caller application.